vchandela/ml-utilities/deploy-jupyter-notebook/README.md

 #### Local deployment
+- Remove this line `COPY notebooks/test.ipynb /home/jovyan/` from the Dockerfile.
 - We use a bind mount to persist the changes in the jupyter notebook
 ```bash
 docker build -t jupyter-notebook .